-3D Scatter w ith Line Projec tions
+3D Scatter with Line Projections

-🗁 3D Surface v vith Point Labe el
+🗁 3D Surface with Point Label

-3D Ternary S Surface
+a 3D Ternary S Surface

-Name Long Name Short Name Comments 👻 Туре View Size M
+Name Long Name Short Name Comments 💌 Туре View Size M

-astcali3053 eastcali3053 Workbook Normal 282KB 9/
+eastcali3053 eastcali3053 Workbook Normal 282KB 9/

 Notes Notes Notes7_E Notes Normal 537 bytes 12

 MBook4 MBook4 Matrix Normal 193KB 10

-9. In the sub-panel, double-click on MBook4 and note that it is now bold and has a magenta "halo", indicating that it is the active window.
+In the sub-panel, double-click on MBook4 and note that it is now bold and has a magenta "halo", indicating that it is the active window.
 You will also see that the whole window(in the workspace) displays with a halo which can be customized in color with the system variable @AWC-- another indicator that this is the "active" window.
 Double-click on this MBook4 icon again and note that the icon is now dimmed.
 Note also that the actual window disappears from the workspace.
 This is because MBook4 is now hidden.
 Double-click the MBook4 icon again and the window is restored and made active.

-3D Scatter w 3D Surface v 3D Ternary S vith Point Labe Icon is dimn window is hi ~ Name Long Name Short Name Comments 💌 Туре View Size Modified i eastcali3053 eastcali3053 Workbook Normal 282KB 9/23/2014 17:30 Notes Notes Notes7_E Notes Normal 537 bytes 12/19/2017 11:03 MBook4 MBook4 Matrix Hidden 193KB 10/25/2013 11:39
+3D Scatter w 3D Surface w 3D Ternary S vith Point Labe Icon is dimmed indicating that the window is hidden in the workspace Name Long Name Short Name Comments 💌 Туре View Size Modified eastcali3053 eastcali3053 Workbook Normal 282KB 9/23/2014 17:30 Notes Notes Notes7_E Notes Normal 537 bytes 12/19/2017 11:03 MBook4 MBook4 Matrix Hidden 193KB 10/25/2013 11:39

-- With MBook4 active, click Plot > 3D: Surface: 3D Colormap.
+With MBook4 active, click Plot > 3D: Surface: 3D Colormap.
 This creates a 3D colormap surface graph (close the attention message).
-Note also that a new window --Graph1 -- has been added to the sub-panel of Project Explorer. - Right-click in an empty portion of the sub-panel and choose View: Extra Large Icons.
+Note also that a new window -- Graph1 -- has been added to the sub-panel of Project Explorer.

+Right-click in an empty portion of the sub-panel and choose View: Extra Large Icons.
 Note that Graph1 now displays a graph thumbnail.

-12. Right-click again and choose View: Large Icons.
+Right-click again and choose View: Large Icons.
 Note that windows are now represented by icons but if you hover on them, you can see the window contents as a pop-up.

-5.1.7.2 Folder Notes
+5.1.8.2 Folder Notes